My twist on Joanna Gaines’ famous Magnolia Lemon Pie — a thick graham cracker crust with a creamy, rich lemon filling and fresh whipped cream on top.

 Instructions

-• PIE FILLING: Using a mixer (stand or hand mixer), mix both cans of sweetened condensed milk, egg yolks (reserve whites for another recipe or discard), lemon juice, lemon extract, and salt together.
-Beat on medium speed for 2-4 minutes or until completely combined and smooth.
+- PIE FILLING: Using a stand or hand mixer, blend the sweetened condensed milk, egg yolks, lemon juice, lemon extract, and salt.
+Beat on medium speed for 2-4 minutes until mixture is smooth and well combined.

-• BAKE: Pour mixture into the baked pie crust and bake for 12-17 minutes.
-(Little bubbles will start to surface; cover the crust if it starts to brown too much towards the end.
-You'll know it's done when pie only slightly jiggles in the center.)
-Remove from oven and cool the pie on a cooling rack at room temperature for 30 minutes.
+- BAKE: Pour the mixture into the pre-baked pie crust and bake for 12-17 minutes, or until it slightly jiggles in the center and bubbles appear on the surface.
+If the crust browns too quickly, cover it lightly.
+Remove from the oven and cool on a rack at room temperature for 30 minutes.

-• CHILL: Cover and chill in the refrigerator for at least 1 hour.
+- CHILL: Cover the pie and refrigerate for at least 1 hour.

 Video